5 Top Tips for New Authors

 5. Be creative

 This sounds like an obvious thing to say to writers, but you would be surprised how many people are not creative about the way they write, the topics they choose, where they market their work and much more.
 Just because you have always written matter-of-fact scientific pieces does not mean that you cannot try your hand at fiction.
 Just because you have not yet placed your book in the high street bookstores does not mean there aren’t some progressive smaller retailers that would love to stock it.
 I have seen some superb new books and promotional campaigns that only saw the light of day because the author was willing to take a risk and look at things a bit differently.
-Get ideas from other writers, successful business people and your coach, and start thinking outside the box.
+Get ideas from other writers, successful business

 I wish you all the fulfillment, happiness and success you deserve.